Screensaver: Considerations

 Monitors running screensavers consume the same amount of power as when running normally, which can be anywhere from a few watts for small LCD monitors to several hundred for large plasma displays.
 Most modern computers can be set to switch the monitor into a lower power mode, blanking the screen altogether.
-A power-saving mode for monitors is usually part of the power management options supported in most modern operating systems, though it must also be supported by the computer hardware and monitor itself.
+A power-saving mode for monitors is usually part of the power management options supported in modern operating systems, though it must also be supported by the computer hardware and monitor itself.

-Using a screensaver with a flat panel or LCD screen not powering down the screen can actually decrease the lifetime of the display, since the fluorescent backlight remains lit and ages faster than it would if the screen is turned off and on frequently.
+Using a screensaver with a flat panel or TFT LCD screen not powering down the screen can actually decrease the lifetime of the display, since the fluorescent backlight remains lit and ages faster than it would if the screen is turned off and on frequently.
 As fluorescent tubes age they grow progressively dimmer, and they can be expensive or difficult to replace.
 A typical LCD screen loses about 50% of its brightness during a normal product lifetime.
 In most cases, the tube is an integral part of the LCD and the entire assembly needs to be replaced.
 This is not true of LED backlit displays.

 Thus the term "screen saver" is now something of a misnomer – the best way to save the screen and also save electricity consumed by screen would simply be to have the computer turn off the monitor.
 Screensavers displaying complex 3D graphics might even add to overall power draw.

 Entertainment

 After Dark was an early screensaver for the Macintosh platform, and later PC/Windows, which prominently featured whimsical designs such as "flying toasters".
-Perhaps in response to the workplace environment in which they are often viewed, many screensavers continue this legacy of whimsy by populating the idle monitor with animals or fish, games, and visual expressions of mathematics equations (through the use of fractals, Fourier transforms or other means) as in the Electric Sheep screensaver.
+Perhaps in response to the workplace environment in which they are often viewed, many screensavers continue this legacy of whimsy by populating the idle monitor with animals or fish, video games, and visual expressions of mathematics equations (through the use of fractals, Fourier transforms or other means) as in the Electric Sheep screensaver.

-At least one screensaver, Johnny Castaway told a humorous animated story over many months.
+At least one screensaver, Johnny Castaway, told a humorous animated story over many months.
 The ability of screensavers to divert and entertain is used for promotion, especially to build buzz for "event-based" products such as feature films.

 The screensaver is also a creative outlet for computer programmers.
-The Unix-based screensaver XScreenSaver collects the display effects of other Unix screensavers, which are termed "display hacks" in the jargon file tradition of US computer science academics.
-It also collects forms of computer graphics effects called demo effects, such as were originally produced by the demo scene.
+The Unix-based screensaver XScreenSaver collects the display effects of other Unix screensavers, which are termed "display hacks" in the Jargon File tradition of US computer science academics.
+It also collects forms of computer graphics effects called demo effects, such as were originally produced by the demoscene.